demifarquhar01/PolishPro/Test-And-Use-Case-Document.md

 - The test cases were adjusted to check:
   ✅ If cancellations within **24 hours** were blocked.
   ✅ If the system **displayed an appropriate message** to user.

+### 📌 Defining Functional Boundaries
+- The initial requirements broadly mentioned **cancellations and rescheduling** under appointment booking but did not define them as **standalone features**.
+- When creating test cases, this led to **unclear validation criteria**, making it difficult to test edge cases like last-minute cancellations.
+- To address this, **cancellation and rescheduling** were explicitly documented as functional requirements, ensuring the test cases reflected business needs.

 ### 🔔 Email Notification
 - The **original requirements** focused primarily on **clients** cancel/reschedules appointments, but **nail technicians and salon managers** also needed visibility.